mario-hess/gaemboi/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 This is a Nintendo Game Boy emulator written in Rust.
-It aims to accurately emulate the functionality and behavior of the original Game Boy hardware.
+It aims to accurately emulate the functionality and behaviour of the original Game Boy hardware.

 ## Features